artainmo/DevOps/cloud/README.md

 AWS DataSync moves large data amounts from on-premises to AWS by running an AWS DataSync Agent in on-premise.
 Replication/synchronization tasks can be scheduled hourly, daily, weekly.
 The replication tasks are incremental after the first full load.

 7 cloud migration strategies exist:<br>
-** Retire, is the first strategy that consists of deactivating services you don't need which reduces the surface area for attacks and saves costs.<br>
+&nbsp;&nbsp;&nbsp;** Retire, is the first strategy that consists of deactivating services you don't need which reduces the surface area for attacks and saves costs.<br>
-** Retain, consists of not migrating yet.
+&nbsp;&nbsp;&nbsp;** Retain, consists of not migrating yet.
 Thus you retain the resources on-premises for reasons such as security, data compliance, performance or unresolved dependencies.<br>
-** Relocate, moves app from on-premises to the cloud or move EC2 to a different VPC, AWS account or AWS region.<br>
+&nbsp;&nbsp;&nbsp;** Relocate, moves app from on-premises to the cloud or move EC2 to a different VPC, AWS account or AWS region.<br>
-** Rehost, is a simple migration that consists of re-hosting an application/database/data on AWS.
+&nbsp;&nbsp;&nbsp;** Rehost, is a simple migration that consists of re-hosting an application/database/data on AWS.
 Machines are migrated to AWS Cloud.
 AWS Application Migration Service allows to do that.<br>
-** Replatform, consists of leveraging some cloud optimization without changing the core architecture.
+&nbsp;&nbsp;&nbsp;** Replatform, consists of leveraging some cloud optimization without changing the core architecture.
 For example by migrating application to Elastic Beanstalk or database to RDS.<br>
-** Repurchase, consists of moving to different product while moving to the cloud.
+&nbsp;&nbsp;&nbsp;** Repurchase, consists of moving to different product while moving to the cloud.
 Usually move to a SaaS platform.
 Expensive but fast.<br>
-** Refactor / Re-architect, consists of changing application architecture using cloud native features.
+&nbsp;&nbsp;&nbsp;** Refactor / Re-architect, consists of changing application architecture using cloud native features.
 A monolithic application could be transformed to micro-services.

 AWS Application Discovery Service plans migration projects by gathering information about on-premises data centers.
 It will gather server utilization data and map dependencies.<br>
 The first type is Agentless Discovery which gives information around virtual machines, configurations and performance history.
 Agent-based Discovery gives more updates and information from within the virtual machines.
 Resulting data can be viewed within AWS Migration Hub.<br>